eucardano/brandassets/templates/yt-description-socials.md

 Simply add your information (logo, socials, onepager) there as a comment.

 If you are in doubt of how we will use the information just check one our latest videos at https://youtube.com/@eucardano .

+### Speaker

+Let us know your name or how we should address you.
+We usually have a casual first name approach.

 ### Logo